Simple VPS hardening

 sudo systemctl restart caddy

-Cloudflare IP restriction script
+Cloudflare IP restriction

 #!/bin/bash